Ultra-Low Background Germanium Assay at the Boulby Underground Laboratory: Characterising the Detectors

 \subsection{Calibration}

-The detectors are periodically calibrated using a check-source which includes \SI{1}{\micro Ci} of $^{155}$Eu and \SI{1}{\micro Ci} of $^{22}$Na.
+The detectors are periodically calibrated using a check-source which includes \qty{37}{\kilo\becquerel} of $^{155}$Eu and \qty{37}{\kilo\becquerel} of $^{22}$Na.
 This serves to monitor the stability of peak resolution and can be used to monitor dead-layer thickness in the Roseberry BEGe detector.
-For the former, peak widths are extracted from gamma-ray peaks at \SI{86.5}{\kilo\electronvolt} and \SI{105.3}{\kilo\electronvolt} from $^{155}$Eu and at \SI{1274.5}{\kilo\electronvolt} from $^{22}$Na.
-The \SI{511}{\kilo\electronvolt} e$^{+}$e$^{-}$ annihilation peak from $^{22}$Na may also be used although Doppler broadening means that this is not useful to monitor absolute resolution.
-To monitor the stability of the dead layer, the ratio of the count rate in the \SI{86.5}{\kilo\electronvolt} and \SI{105.3}{\kilo\electronvolt} peak areas is used.
+For the former, peak widths are extracted from gamma-ray peaks at \qty{86.5}{\keV} and \qty{105.3}{\keV} from $^{155}$Eu and at \qty{1274.5}{\keV} from $^{22}$Na.
+The \qty{511}{\keV} e$^{+}$e$^{-}$ annihilation peak from $^{22}$Na may also be used although Doppler broadening means that this is not useful to monitor absolute resolution.
+To monitor the stability of the dead layer, the ratio of the count rate in the \qty{86.5}{\keV} and \qty{105.3}{\keV} peak areas is used.
 If the dead layer begins to thicken, the area of the lower energy peak would reduce relative to the higher energy peak.
 A similar technique using a collimated $^{241}$Am source is described in~\cite{Zeng:2016mef} although we only monitor the overall dead-layer thickness, not the position dependent thickness.
-Figure~\ref{fig:resn} shows the stability of FWHM resolution for the Roseberry detector for the calibration energies.
-Figure~\ref{fig:cps} shows the count rates over time, demonstrating the agreement between the decrease in counts per second and the half lives of $^{155}$Eu and $^{22}$Na which are 4.76~years and 2.60~years, respectively.
-Figure~\ref{fig:ratio} shows the stability of the 105.3/86.5 peak area ratio over a period of 1.6 years from March 2021 to November 2022.
-This gives a constant ratio of $0.674\pm0.001$ with a reduced chi-squared of 0.87.